d2l-ai/d2l-en/chapter_recurrent-neural-networks/rnn-concise.md

 :end_tab:

 :begin_tab:`jax`
-Flax doesn't provide an RNNCell for concise implementation of Vanilla RNNs as of today.
+Flax does not provide an RNNCell for concise implementation of Vanilla RNNs as of today.
 There are more advanced variants of RNNs like LSTMs and GRUs which are available in the Flax `linen` API.
 :end_tab: